 For the last five days of our tour, we made history.
-This was the first time the Stanford Symphony Orchestra has ever toured in Cuba, and one of the few times any Stanford-affiliated group has visited.
+Our arrival at José Martí International Airport marked the first time the Stanford Symphony Orchestra had ever toured in Cuba, and one of the few times any Stanford-affiliated group has visited.

 Here are some great memories from my time in Cuba:

 Performing with Ballet Lizst Alfonso and the Chamber Orchestra of Havana in Teatro Nacional

 The culmination of our trip in Havana was a huge collaboration with two Cuban artistic groups, all coming together for a performance of old European classics (Elgar and Beethoven), as well as new and exciting artists (Stanford’s Mark Applebaum and Cuba’s own Gavlian).
 Lizst Alfonso herself choreographed the dance to Guaguancó, whose composer (Gavlian) is Chamber Orchestra of Havana Conductor Diana’s father-in-law: small world!
 You can watch a rehearsal of the performance we recorded below: